vs dangerous skillshot lane

 These questions will determine what skill you take first.
 Never until you're sure you will engage the enemy should you select one.
 These smallest things can set off a snowball for either team.

-For the purposes of this guide, well assume you took first, as this is the most common outcome.
+For the purposes of this guide, well assume you took sigil of silence first, as this is the most common outcome.

 Remember to last hit.
 At all times.
 Yust because you're playing a champion which thrives on kills, doesn't mean you neglect farming.
 It's just too easy to neglect farming as LB - and you will see plenty of them out there with around 60 farm by 30 minutes.